clif-os/bdCard/PROPOSAL.md

   - After final delivery, additional work will be delivered at a rate of $50/hour, payed biweekly
   - All hourly rates will be tracked exactly by _Mimio LLC_ using an industry time tracking tool and reported back to the The Joint Center for Housing Studies in a formal document

+- **$3240* estimated for site visit costs:**
+  - Estimate is summarized in Addendum B
+  - Paid as soon as site visit dates are finalized in order to minimize trip costs

+- **Site visit cost stipulations:**
+  - * For all items delineated in the site visit costs, _The Joint Center for Housing Studies_ may substitute a working option of their own and deduct the relevant cost from the $3240 estimate

 ***

 ## Terms of Agreement